Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 5. Try the Local Liquor

 Becherovka is a local liquor created by Jan Becher and is widely available around town.
-It comes in the original herbal flavor and in a lemon version.
-It’s definitely an acquired taste that – like the thermal waters – I do not manage to acquire during our visit.
+It comes in the original herbal flavor and a lemon version.

-You may not find the traditional spa experience in this medical wellness destination, but that was part of what I loved about it.
-Karlovy Vary’s vibrant architecture, quiet charm and unique spa treatments (hello, beer spa!) are all part of what makes this Czech town such a special place.
+Karlovy Vary’s colorful architecture, quiet charm, and unique spa treatments (hello, beer spa!) are all part of what makes this Czech town such a special place.

 Looking for another terrific day trip from Prague?
 Don’t miss the charming Czech town of Český Krumlov or the hidden gem of České Budějovice: